wagtail/wagtail/docs/getting_started/tutorial.md

 ```sh
 python manage.py createsuperuser
 ```
+When this command is exceuted it prompts the user to add a username, email and password.

+Note that when typing the password, the text remains unseen by the user because of it's a command line interface.
-When logged into the admin site, a superuser has full permissions and is able to view/create/manage the database.
+The login details used here will be used to access the admin site, which gives you a superuser permission to view/create/manage the database.

 ### Start the server